smkent/3d/docs/getting-started/slicer-configuration.md

 PrusaSlicer has both generic presets for various printing materials as well as specific presets for specific filaments.
 I have had good success using the generic profiles.
-This guide will focus in printing with [PLA][wiki-pla] and [PETG][wiki-petg] filaments starting with the generic filament profiles for each.
+[PLA][wiki-pla] and [PETG][wiki-petg] are common filaments, so start with the generic filament profiles for each.
 Uncheck the other preselected filaments in the Filament Profiles Selection wizard page, and then click **Next**.

 ![PrusaSlicer wizard filament profiles selection page][prusaslicer-wizard-7]{class="psimg" data-gallery="pswiz"}